 Taste: Woody arrival with some gentle spices then thick toffee and butterscotch.
 Vanilla.
 Sherbet-like fizz at the finish.
 Apple and grape.
 This reference will mean nothing to just about everyone but the finish reminds me a lot of the Ruthless “Grape Drank” e-liquid.

-Value for Money: You don’t encounter a great deal of American single malt whiskey in the UK.
+Thoughts: You don’t encounter a great deal of American single malt whiskey in the UK.
 On this evidence, that’s a bit of a shame because even at 3 years old this is really good.
 Another challenging price point though for a smaller bottle.

 Like everything else in this pack, the Copperworks offered something a little bit different.
 The newly charred cask means you get something a bit like bourbon yet it is also noticeably not bourbon.
 I admit I found it fascinating – right up until I emptied my glass.
 Even taking the 50cl bottle into account I would have considered a purchase.
 No surprise then, that it has apparently sold out at time of publishing.